Edmonton, AB T5J 2L8

 Hope Mission runs Kids in Action, an after-school activities and meal program, at schools in Edmonton, Calgary, Red Deer and Wetaskiwin.
 The charity estimates that Kids in Action reached 170 kids in 2015.
 Unique to Wetaskiwin is Food for Thought, a meal program that serves lunches in 13 Wetaskiwin schools.
 Collectively, Hope Mission handed out 87,235 lunches in 2015.
 Hope Mission also runs three summer camps for at-risk kids in Edmonton, Calgary and Red Deer.
 There are fees associated with attending the camp.
 However, Hope Mission covers these costs for families in extreme poverty.

-Hope Mission is a big-cap charity with total donations of $12.5m in F2015.
-Administrative costs are 9% of revenues and fundraising costs are 10% of donations. $0.18 of every donated dollar goes toward overhead costs, which falls within Ci’s reasonable range for overhead spending.
-The charity reports spending $5.2m on capital assets in F2015.
-Hope Mission holds funding reserves of $5.0m that consist only of cash and cash equivalents.
-These reserves can cover only 35% of annual program costs, indicating a funding need.
+Hope Mission is a Large charity with donations of $7.8m in F2015.
+The charity also received $9.7m in government funding during the year.
+Administrative costs are 9% of total revenues and fundraising costs are 15% of donations.
+For every dollar donated to the charity, $0.76 goes towards its programs, which falls within Ci’s reasonable range for overhead spending.
+Hope Mission reports spending $5.2m on capital assets in F2015.
+The charity holds funding reserves of $5.0m that only consist of cash and cash equivalents.
+Hope Mission can cover 4 months of annual program costs, indicating a need for donations.

-This charity report is an update that is currently being reviewed by Hope Mission.
+This charity report is an update that has been sent to Hope Mission for review.
 Changes and edits may be forthcoming.